nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2 Review Questions.md

 <details><summary>Answer</summary>
 <p>

+> In a system using virtual memory, each program has its own virtual address space within which all memory references are contained.

+> In many cases, the code and data for a program are larger than the amount of main memory physically present in a system.
+With multitasking, other programs can be resident in memory at the same time.
+The purpose of this large virtual address space is to give the programmer (and compiler) the illusion of huge main memory exclusively allocated for the progra, thus freeing the programmer of the burden of memory management.

+> Freeing programmers from memory management concerns is one advantage.
+Another is the ability to utilize the very large, very slow secondary memory at higher speeds by implementing paged or segmented schemes.
+This is similar to how cache bridges the gap between main memory and CPU.

+> A disadvantage of this scheme is that virtual addresses must be translated into physical addresses, which takes time.
+The hardware required adds expense and complexity to the system.

 </p>
 </details>

 12. Name and describe the two principal approaches to implementing virtual memory systems.
 How are they similar, and how do they differ.
 Can they be combined, and if so, how?

 <details><summary>Answer</summary>
 <p>

+> Paged and segmented are the two principal approaches to virtual memory systems.

+> They are similar in that with both systems, blocks of memory are transferred from secondary to main memory on demand, much like cache.

+> They are different in that paged virtual memory uses fixed-size blocks of memory to transfer between main and secondary memory, while segmented virtual memory uses variable-sized blocks of memory.
+Paged memory can suffer from internal fragmentation, while segmented memory can suffer from external fragmentation.

+> The two approaches can be combined into segmentation with paging.
+Segments are composed of one or more pages, allowing segments to be of variable size up to a maximum.

 </p>
 </details>

 13. What is the purpose of having multiple levels of page or segment tables rather than a single table for looking up address translations?
 What are the disadvantages, if any, of this scheme.

 <details><summary>Answer</summary>
 <p>

+> With multiple levels, it is no longer necessary to maintain one large table.
+This allows lookup to be done in a stepwise fashion.
+It takes longer, but the smaller tables are easier and more efficient to deal with.

 </p>
 </details>

 14. A process running on a system with demand-paged virtual memory generates the following reference string (sequence of requested pages):

 > 4, 3, 6, 1, 5, 1, 3, 6, 4, 2, 2, 3